Spring 2006, New Jersey

 Ten years later, I opened Motive Training because it is my passion to help those who need to get to that next level, whether that be getting off the couch, or honing a current routine to make a breakthrough.

-I ended up getting that first kiss at 21, she would later be my girlfriend.
+I ended up getting that first kiss at 21; she would later be my girlfriend.
 It wasn’t because I was ripped (I wasn’t) or had stopped struggling with self-doubt (we never do).
-It was the fact that I was moving forward and tackling my issues head on that drew others in.
+It was the fact that I was moving forward and tackling my issues head-on that drew others to me.

 Progress is attractive.